 ASP.NET MVC Folder Structure

-We have created our first MVC 5 application in the previous section.
-Visual Studio creates the following folder structure for MVC application by default.
+Here, you will learn about the ASP.NET MVC project structure.
+Visual Studio creates the following folder structure of the ASP.NET MVC application by default.

 Let's see significance of each folder.